mbarsbey/mbarsbey.github.io/_posts/2014-3-3-Hello-World.md

 ![_config.yml]({{ site.baseurl }}/images/three_causal_hypotheses.png)

-We are currently furthering our work by using Bayesian inference to obtain confounder representations (e.g. by sampling from the posterior distribution of the latent confounder) and to produce counterfactual predictions on the individual level.
+We are currently furthering our work by using Bayesian inference to obtain confounder representations (e.g. by sampling from the posterior distribution of the latent confounder) and improving the understanding of priors in causal model selection.

 ### Model selection in graphical models by sequential Monte Carlo